 100,000,000 * (3 * 2 * 3 + 6) = 2.4 GB

-And tone mapping a 100 MegaPixels HDR image with Details Enhancer (Lighting Effects Mode box checked) requires around:
+and tone mapping a 100 MegaPixels Radiance file with Details Enhancer (Lighting Effects Mode box checked) requires around:

 100,000,000 * 18 = 1.8 GB

 Photomatix processes the RGB values of your source images directly, without converting them to another color space.
-This means that the resulting images produced by Photomatix will be in the same color space as the one specified by the ICC color profile of your source images.
+This means that images you create with Photomatix are in the same color space as the one specified by the ICC color profile of your source images.

-When a color profile for the source images is available, Photomatix embeds it into the resulting tone mapped or combined image.
+When a color profile for the source images is available, Photomatix embeds it into the resulting tone mapped or fused image.

-Additionally, Photomatix Pro is color managed for the display as well.
+Photomatix is color managed for the display, as well.
 This means it will show the correct color values based on the ICC profile of the image and the color profile set as display profile for your monitor.

-On Mac OS X, the display profile is set under System Preferences->Displays->Color.
+On macOS, the display profile is set under System Preferences->Displays->Color.

 On Windows, it is under Settings->Control Panel->Display->Settings->Advanced->Color Management.